c33howard/signalk-to-batch-format/README.md

 Signalk to signalk.
 I tried a signalk on the boat and a signalk in the cloud, but I ruled that out, because connectivity gaps meant that I missed data.
+Additionally, CSVs led to much less data transfer, even after compressing both.

 AWS IOT or MQTT.
 I ruled that out, because of how the data was transformed to MQTT and sent immediately, which led to *much* higher data transfer.
-This can deal with connectivity gaps with a local buffer on the boat.
+Each data point was sent as a complete message, including both the path and the data value.
+The real savings from the CSV approach is due to the batching, and sending each path once per-batch.
+The MQTT can deal with connectivity gaps with a local buffer on the boat, and indeed, AWS IOT does this by default.

 # Bigger Picture

-My setup is my local signalk runs and procduces CSVs.
+My setup is that I have a signalk on a raspberry pi running on my boat which procduces CSVs.
 These are uploaded to S3.
-I've setup a notification running in Lambda that sees new files being written to S3, the lambda script downloads the file from S3, parses it, writes to Timestream, then deletes from S3.
+S3 is configured to send an SNS notification on new object upload.
+I have a lambda script connected to that notification (see signalk-to-timestream-lambda) that writes the batch to Timestream.
+Additionally, I put the SNS message in an SQS queue, so that a signalk instance running on an EC2 instance can replicate the data (see signalk-from-csv).
+This allows me to do things like anchor watch when I'm away from the boat.

+Because I have two consumers of the files in S3 (Lambda and signalk), I can't let either one delete the file in S3 upon completion, so I'm relying on an S3 lifecycle policy to delete the files after 24 hours.
+This implies that my playback window is 24hrs.

 An HTTP PUT of the CSVs to a web server that does the write to Timestream would also work, but S3 is more highly available, and one file per-minute fits comfortably within the Lambda free-tier, so S3 ends up being both more available and cheaper.

+As far as costs go, my AWS bill for the project is around $3/month.
+This is mostly $2/month for Timestream and $1/month for KMS, because I'm using my own key, instead of an AWS provided key.
+I'll probably migrate to using an AWS provided key.
+My usage fits within the Lambda, and SQS free tiers, and SNS costs $0.01/month.
+I'm reusing an EC2 instance I already had for signalk in the cloud and the S3 storage costs are neglible (but again, blended with some existing S3 usage, so I can't be too precise.)

 # Setup